Class of 2015

 Although the Indianapolis Crispus Attucks High School Tigers soundly defeated the Gary Roosevelt High School Panthers 97-74, the score does not reflect that players on both teams gave it their all, as champions do.
 They, and most others who were there that night, didn't realize their efforts would impact the larger American society - but indeed it would.
 Coaches of all-white teams awakened to the fact that black athletes could, and did, help their teams become better.
 League officials and sports writers started to accept the fact that African-American players and teams could compete equally with, and even surpass, white players and teams.
 In short, athletic abilities did not depend on skin color.

-That realization went far beyond sports, perhaps unconsciously at the time and for some time afterwards.
-In essence, the 1955 championship teams demonstrated that blacks and white could, and should, be treated and regarded as equals in every phase of American Life.
+That realization went far beyond sports, perhaps unconsciously at the time and for some time afterward.
+In essence, the 1955 championship teams demonstrated that blacks and whites could, and should, be treated and regarded as equals in every phase of American Life.

 The teams were nominated by Charles M. Hughes of the Gary Chamber of Commerce, assisted by Stephen G. McShane of the Calumet Regional Archives, IUN.